Speed & interactivity

 Speed is an important factor in any production environment, and a renderer must always deliver results as fast as possible.

 As a result, we are obsessed with speed!
 We like to hunt for milliseconds in our own code, and are always looking for ways to cut down parsing and rendering times without forcing users to buy expensive hardware, by focusing on creating smart algorithms under the hood.
 In every version we release, we look to boost the speed of rendering as much as possible as well as adding new features.

-Corona Renderer uses Intel Embree Ray Tracing Kernels, making the CPU–only Corona as fast as many GPU renderers but without any of the limitations of GPU–based solutions…
+Chaos Corona uses Intel Embree Ray Tracing Kernels, making the CPU–only Corona as fast as many GPU renderers but without any of the limitations of GPU–based solutions…

 The denoising feature analyzes noise in the 3D space, so is not just a 2D post–process.
 You can use it to reduce the number of passes needed to get a noise–free image, with render time reductions of 50 to 70% reported to us by third parties in commercial usage (not in carefully crafted test scenes!).
 It will also remove fireflies (hot pixels) from an image, and can be used only in that mode if required.

 Denoising is seamlessly integrated into the core as a one–click solution.
 The denoising level can be interactively adjusted in the VFB after rendering is complete, so that you are not locked in to the level set in the rendering options.
 This lets you check and adjust the blending between the regular and the denoised image without having to re–render.
 You can also calculate Denoising in the Corona Image Editor rather than at render time and without the overhead of working in a 3D application.

 To learn more about it, you can watch the tutorial from when Denoising was released: